-The Descartes Systems Group Inc. ("Descartes," "Company," "our" or "we") is a global provider of global logistics technology solutions that help our customers make and receive shipments and manage related resources.
-Our network-based solutions, which primarily consist of services and software, connect people to their trading partners and enable business document exchange (bookings, bills of lading, status messages); regulatory compliance and customs filing; route and resource planning, execution and monitoring; access and leverage global trade and restricted party data; inventory and asset visibility; rate and transportation management; and warehouse operations.
-Our pricing model provides our customers with flexibility in purchasing our solutions either on a subscription, transactional or a perpetual license basis.
-Our primary focus is on serving transportation providers (air, ocean and truck modes), logistics service providers (including third-party logistics providers, freight forwarders and customs brokers) and distribution-intensive companies where delivery is either a key or a defining part of their own product or service offering, or where there is an opportunity to reduce costs and improve service levels by optimizing the use of their assets.
+The Descartes Systems Group Inc. ("Descartes," "Company," "our" or "we") is a provider of global logistics technology solutions.
+Customers use our modular, software-as-a-service ("SaaS") and data solutions to route, schedule, track and measure delivery resources; plan, allocate and execute shipments; rate, audit and pay transportation invoices; access and analyze global trade data; research and perform trade tariff and duty calculations; file customs and security documents for imports and exports; and complete numerous other logistics processes by participating in a large, collaborative multi-modal logistics community.
+Our pricing model provides our customers with flexibility in purchasing our solutions either on a subscription, transactional or perpetual license basis.
+Our primary focus is on serving transportation providers (air, ocean and truck modes), logistics service providers (including third-party logistics is either a key or a defining part of their own product or service offering, or for which our solutions can provide an opportunity to reduce costs, improve service levels, or support growth by optimizing the use of assets and information.

-Note 2 -Basis of Presentation
+Note 2 - Basis of Presentation

-The accompanying consolidated financial statements are presented in United States ("US") dollars and are prepared in accordance with generally accepted accounting principles in the US ("GAAP") and the rules and regulations of the Canadian Securities Administrators and US Securities and Exchange Commission ("SEC") for the preparation of consolidated financial statements.
+The accompanying consolidated financial statements are presented in United States ("US") dollars and are prepared in accordance with generally accepted accounting principles in the US ("GAAP") and the rules and regulations of the Canadian Securities Administrators and the US Securities and Exchange Commission ("SEC") for the preparation of consolidated financial statements.

 Our fiscal year commences on February 1st of each year and ends on January 31st of the following year.
-Our fiscal year, which ends on January 31, 2017, is referred to as the "current fiscal year", "fiscal 2017", "2017" or using similar words.
-Our previous fiscal year, which ended on January 31, 2016, is referred to as the "previous fiscal year", "fiscal 2016", "2016" or using similar words.
+Our fiscal year, which ends on January 31, 2019, is referred to as the "current fiscal year", "fiscal 2019", "2019" or using similar words.
+Our previous fiscal year, which ended on January 31, 2018, is referred to as the "previous fiscal year", "fiscal 2018", "2018" or using similar words.
 Other fiscal years are referenced by the applicable year during which the fiscal year ends.
-For example, "2018" refers to the annual period ending January 31, 2018 and the "fourth quarter of 2018" refers to the quarter ending January 31, 2018.
+For example, "2020" refers to the annual period ending January 31, 2020 and the "fourth quarter of 2020" refers to the quarter ending January 31, 2020.